 The High Cost of Bullies

 As a leader, you may think that this person isn’t “So bad” or “Their bark is worse than their bite” and they do good work all the while others see them as intimidating.
 You won’t know how many employees are going out to lunch with each other or going home at night saying “I have to quit.
 I can’t handle the stress of working with that person,” until they quit.
-And this know – they are also asking themselves “Why does the boss let this person stay and act like this?”
+And next thing you know – they are also asking themselves “Why does the boss let this person stay and act like this?”

 All these thoughts contribute to deterioration of your culture.
 If it becomes known that your organization is one that hires and tolerates bullies, anybody who just wants to do good work in a good environment is going to steer clear.
 Bullies who got fired from places that don’t put up with them, meanwhile, might be drawn to your organization.

 Bullies can damage your organizational morale, hamper your ability to attract and keep good people, and cause undo time and resources to be devoted to turnover.
 But beyond that, think of the time lost in dealing with a bully.
-How much time is devoted to avoiding interacting with the bully, venting about the bully, recovering after an interaction with the bully or “plotting revenge” on the bully?
+How much time is devoted to avoiding interactions with the bully, venting about the bully, recovering after an interaction with the bully or “plotting revenge” on the bully?
 This is not good for the bottom line.

 Even more alarming is the high cost of bullies being accused of harassment and discrimination.
 The line is thin.
 Name calling, threats, intimidation, mockery, insults, and put-downs are pretty standard for bullies.
 Guess what?
 These are some of the same behaviors the EEOC finds in harassment and retaliation cases.
-We have brought in to investigate many situations in which the initial issues with the bully were ignored by management and the situation escalated to an EEOC complaint.
+We have been brought in to investigate many situations in which the initial issues with the bully were ignored by management and the situation escalated to an EEOC complaint.
 That is expensive even if no harassment based on protected class was found.
 It’s damaging to your organization.

 How to Deal with a Bully